zilliztech/zdoc/docs/tutorials/faqs/faq-pipelines.md

 ### What data sources are supported by Ingestion Pipelines?{#what-data-sources-are-supported-by-ingestion-pipelines}

-Currently, Ingestion Pipelines support files stored on AWS S3 and Google Cloud Storage.
+Currently, Ingestion Pipelines support local files and files stored on AWS S3 and Google Cloud Storage.
 We are actively working to expand support for additional data sources in the future.

 ### What document file formats are supported by Pipelines?{#what-document-file-formats-are-supported-by-pipelines}